PIN Business Network uses data to create effective marketing campaigns

-As a data-centric company, it was only fitting that we ended our weekly all-hands meeting this morning with our founder professing the power of data and using that data to make decisions.
-It was suggested that a client who was experiencing massive success in garnering leads, allocate more spending towards AdWords and back-off on Facebook spending.
+As a data-centric company, it was only fitting that we ended our weekly all-hands meeting this morning with leadership professing the power of data and using that data to make decisions.
+It was suggested that a client who was experiencing massive success in garnering leads increase their spend with Google Ads and reduce their spend on Facebook.
 The suggestion was met with a resounding, “not without the data to back it up.”
-Using smart actionable data rather than hunch-based decision making will lead to a higher success rate and best of all, it’s trackable and transparent.
+Using smart, actionable data rather than hunch-based decision-making will lead to a higher success rate, and best of all, it’s trackable and transparent.

-It’s not that we haven’t used data for years to make marketing decisions, it’s just that we often haven’t been able to use that data as efficiently and concisely as we wished.
-We haven’t maximized the power of our data.
+It’s not that data hasn’t already been used for years to make marketing decisions, it’s just that most of us haven’t been able to use that data as efficiently and concisely as we thought.
+Perhaps we haven’t fully maximized the power of our data.

-The traditional marketing footprint is very much a hunch-based process.
-You cast a wide net and you “spray, pray & hope” that the leads will come in, people will turn up at your door and you will sell them your goods or services.
+The traditional marketing footprint is often a guessing game.
+You cast a wide net and you “spray and pray”, hoping that the leads will come in, people will turn up at your door and you will sell them your goods or services.
 A data-driven model uses a 1-to-1 marketing approach to reach the right people the way they want to be reached.

 Sounds simple, right?
 Segmenting your audience, delivering the right messages to the most receptive audience, understanding your customers, etc. As marketers, we know the power of the data we have, but how do we unleash that power and make it truly actionable?

 Believe it or not, it all comes down to math.
 The power is in the science.
 Taking your data and using algorithms to turn big data into targeted marketing campaigns.
 Using math calculations and science to find people who look, feel, and act like your current best customers.
 Data-driven marketing can build comprehensive portrayals of your customers and you can use those personas to drive customers to your site or ad messages across the digital platform.